 Bottlenose Nerve Center™ spots real-time trends, tracks interests, measures conversations, analyzes keywords and identifies influencers.
 As we expand our library of data sources and aggregate the content, people, thinking and emotion of humanity’s connected communications, Bottlenose will map, reflect and explore the evolving global mind.
 We aim to continuously show what humanity is thinking and feeling, now.

-Our core intellectual property is called StreamSense™ (29 pending patents).
+Our core intellectual property is called StreamSense™ (5 patents, 20+ pending).
 StreamSense™ is a real-time big data processing stack that automatically finds patterns in streams of data.
 This results in a continuous stream of intelligence insights and complex patterns that are derived from the data without needing to query or ask questions.

 At any given point in time we are tracking billions of entities and do predictive analysis on 150 different metrics on each of these entities.
 These detected trends (thousands per minute) are then clustered and scored into more complex patterns and correlations.